-I studied drawing and painting and then film and animation in college in the 1980s when I was in my 30s.
-That early work is mostly ink, crayon and/or marker on paper.
-After college, I did a lot of graphic design and web design for others, and in 2016 when I was 64 years old I purchased an iPad Pro and started making art for myself again.
+I loved making art as a child.
+I was making art and doing graphic design in my twenties.
+I went to college and studied drawing and painting, then film and animation, in the 1980s when I was in my thirties.
+That early work is mostly work on paper with ink, pencil, marker, or crayon.
+After college I did a lot of graphic design and later (starting in 1996) also web design for others.
+Then in 2016 when I was 64 years old I purchased an iPad Pro tablet and started making artworks for myself again.

-My husband Alec Clayton, novelist, artist, theater and art critic, and author of What the Heck is a Frame-Pedestal Aesthetic? and As If Art Matters: Modern and post modern art reviews and commentary, wrote on January 9, 2023:
+My husband Alec Clayton, novelist, artist, theater and art critic, and author of What the Heck is a Frame-Pedestal Aesthetic? and As If Art Matters: Modern and post modern art reviews and commentary, wrote in a Facebook post on February 12, 2020:

 Most of her work is figurative, picturing distorted and often comical images of animals and people, sometimes combined with words, and less frequently purely abstract paintings with pixels.
 There is ample historic precedence for such work.
 First to come to mind are The Hairy Who, and the Chicago Imagists: Jim Nutt, Ed Paschke, Gladys Nilsson; the great Phillip Guston, drawings by Saul Steinberg, and the painted poems of Kenneth Patchen, whom she acknowledges as an early and continuing influence.